 The importance of sacrifice

 The second basic we found is necessary for spiritual maturity is self-sacrifice.
 In a world that pushes ‘self’ ad nauseam, these words are nothing short of heresy.
 There is a good reason God put such an emphasis on sacrifices in the Old Testament.
-From the very beginning Jesus has been trying to teach us that to give up, to self-sacrifice, is critical to spiritual growth.
+From the very beginning Jesus has been trying to teach us that to give up, to self-sacrifice, is critical to spiritual growth and perfection.
 David said once that he would not give to God “that which costs me nothing.”
 We ignore his words to our peril.

 On our journey we heard many friendly words from people but rarely saw sacrifice.
 When we received a little, it was usually what people no longer had use for.
 Very few people gave us something that really cost.
 This was sad to see, for these people missed the blessing that comes from giving, truly giving, of oneself for another.

 When we look for ways to give what is precious to us, that which costs us something, the blessing will always return to us.